 Asian Medical Journal and Alternative Medicine is committed to maintaining the highest level ethical standards in academic publication.
 Therefore, all parties involved must strictly follow the principles and standards of ethics in publication.

-3. The editor must consider manuscripts with academic’s principles without bias in race, gender, religious beliefs, cultural, political and institute of authors and the manuscripts.
+3. The editor or publisher must consider manuscripts with academic’s principles without bias in race, gender, religious beliefs, cultural, political and institute of authors and the manuscripts.

-6. The editor must strictly follow the procedures and processes of the journal.
+6. The editor or publisher must strictly follow the procedures and processes of the journal.

-7. The editor must maintain the standards of the journal.
+7. The editor or publisher must maintain the standards of the journal.
 Including the development of quality journals that are always up-to-date.

 1. The author(s) should ensure the submitted manuscripts to be original contributions not previously published in any academic proceedings, books, or journal elsewhere.
 Submission of manuscripts to more than one academic sources is unethical and unacceptable.

 2. Academic plagiarism is prohibited.
 In case the author(s) have used the work and/or words of others, respective sources should be appropriately cited or quoted.